Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/data/README.md

 Some source values are represented as text values such as `Null`.

-These values require controlled error handling before performing arithmetic calculations.
+These values require controlled error handling before arithmetic calculations can be performed.

 ### Duplicate Country-Year Records

-A year difference of zero for the same country can indicate a duplicate or erroneous observation.
+A same-country year difference of zero may indicate a duplicate or erroneous country-year observation.

 ### Estimated Values Near 100%

 Some basic-access estimates are slightly below or above 100% because of estimation precision.

-Rounded features are used when classifying approximate full access.
+Rounded features are used when identifying approximate full access.

 ### Exact Country-Name Matching

 Row comparisons and regional lookups depend on consistent country names.

-Differences in spelling or formatting can prevent valid matches.
+Differences in spelling, punctuation, or formatting can prevent valid matches.

 ### Row-Order Dependency

-The ARC formulas depend on the data being correctly sorted by country and year.
+ARC formulas depend on the dataset being correctly sorted by country and year.

 Changing the row order without revalidating the formulas can produce incorrect comparisons.

+### Regional Averaging

+Simple regional averages give each country equal weight, regardless of population size.

+Regional ARC should therefore not automatically be interpreted as the average progress experienced by every person in that region.

 ---